lukajml/b2br/README.md

 - **ufw** (which is the firewall used for Debian)

 #### SSH
 Secure Shell is a network communication protocol that enables computers to communicate.
 With SSH you get a command-line interface and can run commands on the remote machine.
-By default  the SSH service runs on port 22.
+By default, the SSH service runs on port 22.

 #### Sudo
 Sudo stands for either "substitute user do" or "super user do" and it allows you to temporarily elevate your current user account to have root privileges.
 This is different from "su" which is not temporary.